GenericMappingTools/gmt/doc/rst/source/grdlandmask.rst

 .. _-E:

-**-E**
+**-E**\ [*bordervalues*]
-    Indicate that nodes that fall exactly on a polygon boundary should be considered to be outside the polygon [Default considers them to be inside].
+    Nodes that fall exactly on a polygon boundary should be considered to be outside the polygon [Default considers them to be inside].
+    Alternatively, append either the four values *cborder/lborder/iborder/pborder* or just the single value *bordervalue* (for the case when they are all the same).
+    This turns on the line-tracking mode.
+Now, after setting the mask values specified via **-N** we trace the lines and change the node values for all cells traversed by a line to the corresponding border value.
+Here, *cborder* is used for cells traversed by the coastline, *lborder* for cells traversed by a lake outline, *iborder* for islands-in-lakes outlines, and *pborder* for ponds-in-islands-in-lakes outlines [Default is no line tracing].

 .. _-N: